Sponsor Sasha D, Artem, Sash B, Kyrylo, Sasha D

 this includes initial, upstart expenses to meet the needs of these young men

-He's lived in a room with 3 older men who do not appreciate Artyom, they don't even try.
-He desires to learn and asks questions of others, as he's rarely had an opportunity to be in classroom.
-He has been shunned, by them and others.
-When he goes to eat in the cafeteria he's been asked to sit else where.
-The simple relationship of friendship has only been offered to him by Oksana, so whenever we've come to get her for appointments or for trips, he's present and asked if he could come too.
-Housing for him has been a challenge, but this past fall he asked if we could bring him into Kherson, his favorite artist was doing a concerte.
-His good friend here, Jaan, went with him and Artyom shared he really enjoyed it.
+He lived in a room with 3 older men who did not appreciate Artem, they don't even try.
+He desired to learn and asked questions of others, as he's rarely had an opportunity to be in classroom.
+He was shunned, by them and others.
+When in the cafeteria he'd be asked to sit else where.
+The simple relationship of friendship had only been offered to him by Oksana.

-The delight on Artyom's face when he saw us through the window was worth every kilometer of bumps and potholes along the way.
-Of the five poeple who were finally able to get him up the steep slope of a ramp and in the two doors of the dinning hall entry way, the social worker was the one who welcomed us, delighted we came to share and expresed how glad she was that we care.
-As a representative, for Artyom and three others his age, she said that it was very confusing to her why these young people had been placed in an institution for the elderly.
-Seeing we had brought gifts for Artyom, would we consider doing so next time for the other young men too.
-I can't help but believe that the Lord has given us an open door, through this gal, so when the time comes to move Artyom to a better place, Stephen's Home, she will be in favor of this decision.
-Artyom did share, amidst his excitement, that his roommate is older but helpful to him.
-He appreared to be healthier, filled out some, so we are prayerful, that until we can move him, Artyom is where God has placed him.
+In February we made the trip to see our buddy.
+The delight on Artem's face when he saw us through the window was worth every kilometer of bumps and potholes along the way.
+Seeing we had brought gifts for Artem, the social worker there asked would we consider doing so next time for the other young men too.
+I can't help but believe that the Lord has given us an open door, through this gal, so when the time comes to move Artem to a better place, Stephen's Home, she will be in favor of this decision.
+Artem did share, amidst his excitement, that his roommate is older but helpful to him.
+He appreared to be healthier, filled out some, so we are prayerful, that until we can move him, Artem is where God has placed him.

-One important note about Artyom, he loves Jesus, reads his Bible, please pray with and for him.
+One important note about Artem, he loves Jesus, reads his Bible, please pray with and for him.

-Sasha - Now in Dnipriany, quite the character
+Sasha B - Now in Dnipriany, is quite the character

 Sasha is a guy with Cerebral Palsy and though he's a man of few words, he's very expessive.
-Like many others with palsy, speech takes all ones focused effort to formulate and most people don't have time to wait patiently to listen.
-I'll share with you, once Sasha's in Stephen's Home with a computer in front of him he's going to be talking a mile a minute an it's going to take quite and effort to slow him down.
+Like many others with palsy, speech takes all his focused effort to formulate words and most people don't have time to wait patiently to listen.
+Once Sasha's in Stephen's Home with a computer in front of him he's going to be talking a mile a minute an it's going to take quite and effort to slow him down.

 At the orphanage in Oleshky, Sasha was placed in a group, surrounded by little guys, close to half his age.
 I stared working with him just a few years before he was moved out to Dnipriany and found out he's quite intellegant.
 But Sasha has also learned to play dumb, as so many have assumed that of him his whole life.
 Below that initial surface he's quite the treasure, just waiting to be discovered.